45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 This type of page is for the times when you need a bit more space in your weekly spread but still want to have a complete weekly overview.

-Yes, to create this spread you’ll need to cut your journal, cut believe me it’s not that big of a deal once you do it.
+Yes, to create this spread you’ll need to cut your journal, believe me it’s not that big of a deal once you do it.

 The key here is not to cut the same part every time, because this might unbalance your journal.
-If you’re planning to use dutch doors more than just once – simply organize it differently so another part of the page is cut.
+If you’re planning to use Dutch doors more than just once, simply organize it differently so another part of the page is cut.

 The idea of coloring inside the daily boxes is so fun, with more subtle colors like these it won't even interfere with writing your daily tasks.

-This is another take on a creative approach to a dutch door weekly.
+This is another take on a creative approach to a Dutch door weekly.

-Simple because it’s easier to cut a straight line, and this way, you’re not cutting next to the binding.
+This is the basic Dutch door setup and the one I always recommend people to get started with.
+Simple because it's easier to cut a straight line, and this way, you're not cutting next to the binding.

-The colors, the handwriting – it all came together looking just right.
+This weekly spread is simply incredible.
+The colors, the handwriting - it all came together looking just right.

-This dutch door might not be that obvious. but it basically allows you to have big daily pages and have an outlook of your week at the same time.
+This Dutch door might not be that obvious, but it basically allows you to have big daily pages and have an outlook of your week at the same time.

 If you recreate this one, just be sure to be careful with cutting next to the binding.